Our Executive

 Meetings, Conferences & WorkshopsLangAndrewaslang@mun.ca

-Education & Careers (Co-Chair)Pérez LópezEdeledel.perez-lopez@fsaa.ulaval.ca
+Education & Careers (Chair)Pérez LópezEdeledel.perez-lopez@fsaa.ulaval.ca

 Education & CareersTremblayYannickyannick.tremblay@usask.ca